 Here are some frequently asked questions about our business and our services.
 If you have any questions not listed here, please feel free to give one of our friendly Case Managers a call and ask!

 Debtstroyer Agreement FAQs

 A Debtstroyer Agreement is an informal agreement between one debtor and any number of creditors.
-Each debt is negotiated privately with your creditors to reduce your principal, freeze your interest and eliminate fees.
+Each debt is negotiated privately with your creditors to reduce your principal, pause your interest and eliminate fees.
 Because it is done privately, the agreement isn’t noted on your credit file.

 Your credit rating will not necessarily be hurt by your Debtstroyer Agreement as long as you keep up with your debt repayments.
 Falling behind on any repayment – not just a Debtstroyer repayment – can leave you with defaults and judgments on your credit file.

-Joint debts may be included in a Debtstroyer agreement.
-However Debtstroyer can only negotiate your part of the joint debt on your behalf.
+Joint debts may be included in a Debtstroyer Agreement.
+However, Debtstroyer can only negotiate your part of the joint debt on your behalf.

 You will pay one regular repayment into a trust account and the funds will be distributed to your creditors according to the terms of your Debtstroyer Agreement.